onyx-lang/onyx-book/src/philosophy/memory.md

 # Memory Management in Onyx

 Onyx has *manually managed memory*.
-Now, you're probably thinking of C, where you have to be careful that every `malloc` that it has a matching `free`.
+Now, you're probably thinking of C, where you have to be careful that every `malloc` has a matching `free`.
 Onyx's memory management has *some* aspect of that, but Onyx has many things that make it much easier to not make mistakes.